Understanding How Your Diet Impacts High Blood Pressure

 Risks of untreated hypertension

-High blood pressure, high cholesterol, and being overweight are considered risk factors for conditions such as type 2 diabetes, heart disease and stroke, which means that making changes to lower your blood pressure – such as losing weight if necessary, getting active, and eating a nutrient-dense diet – can help keep your heart and body healthy.
+High blood pressure, high cholesterol and being overweight are considered risk factors for health conditions such as type 2 diabetes, heart disease and stroke, which means that making changes to lower your blood pressure – such as losing weight if necessary, getting active, and eating a nutrient-dense diet – can help keep your heart and body healthy.

 Stay informed about the latest news and resources for blood pressure control.
 Subscribe to our newsletter now!